aws-samples/aws-enterprise-mlops-framework/README.md

 ## Quick setup - first deployment:

 The very first time you deploy the repository, you will be deploying both [mlops-infra](mlops-multi-account-cdk/mlops-infra/app.py) and [mlops-sm-project-template](mlops-multi-account-cdk/mlops-sm-project-template/app.py) cdk applications from your local machine to your AWS governance account.
-The minimum pre-requisite is 4 AWS accounts: one governance account (where the central oneepositories and CICD pipelines will be hosted), and one business unit composed of three accounts dev/preprod/prod.
+The minimum pre-requisite is 4 AWS accounts: one governance account (where the central code repositories and CICD pipelines will be hosted), and one business unit composed of three accounts dev/preprod/prod.
 To get started we recommend leveraging the helper scripts in [scripts](mlops-multi-account-cdk/scripts) which will help you installing prerequisites on your machine, create the appropriate config files, and bootstrap your AWS accounts.
-If you would rather do those actions manually skip the section below and refer to the instructions in [mlops-infra](mlops-multi-account-cdk/mlops-infra/README) and [mlops-sm-project-template](mlops-multi-account-cdk/mlops-sm-project-template/README).
+If you would rather do those actions manually skip the section below and refer to the instructions in [mlops-infra](mlops-multi-account-cdk/mlops-infra/README.md) and [mlops-sm-project-template](mlops-multi-account-cdk/mlops-sm-project-template/README.md).

 ### First step: Setup AWS Profiles